 Did you know?

-The cost for preforming these tests and methods is included in all of our new homes (except those with a masonry chimney).
+All our homes are built to the 2015 Focus on Energy Standards. (except those with a masonry chimney) For a small additional fee we can test and certify our new homes and provide you a detailed report on the energy efficiency of your house.
 All homes already include the necessary features required in the program.
-A recent certified 2400 sq. ft. home of our saved $763 over a code built home.
+A recent certified 2,400 sq. ft. home of ours saved $763 over a code built home.
 That is over $63 a month in savings!
 Read more about it in our builder blog.

 What is HERS rating?

 HERS is a rating system on homes to determine how energy efficient the home is.
-Think homes version of MPG.
+Think of it as a homes version of MPG.
 Read more about HERS ratings and how it can save you money in our blog.

 Geothermal Cost Savings

-Belman Homes just completed a full 1 year Study on a Geothermal Home Verses a Conventional Home.
-Using actual data from We Energies tracking gas and electric usage from December 2008 to November 2009 we able see a pattern on energy savings over a course of a year.
-Belman used a side-by-side condo located at 1129 and 1127 Woodland Hills Drive, Waukesha WI for it’s comparison.
-It was a near perfect example as both units faced the same direction were attached side by side and were the same square feet, floor plan and construction.
-The conventional home utilized a 92% efficient Lennox Single Stage Furnace and 13 seer air conditioner.
+Belman Homes just completed a full 1-year study on a Geothermal Home vs. a Conventional Home.
+Using actual data from WE-Energies tracking gas and electric usage from December 2008 – November 2009 we were able to see a pattern on energy savings over a course of a year.
+Belman used a side-by-side condo located at 1129 and 1127 Woodland Hills Drive, in Waukesha for it’s comparison.
+It was a near perfect example as both units faced the same direction, were attached side by side and were the same square feet, floor plan and construction.
+The Conventional Home utilized a 92% efficient Lennox Single Stage Furnace and 13 seer air conditioner.
 The Geothermal Home included a Waterfurnace geothermal heat pump, a vertical loop system with 4 150′ deep wells.
-The water heater was gas and supplemented by the Geothermal system.
+The water heater was gas and supplemented by the Geothermal System.

-A few key differences were that the Geothermal System was set at a constant 70 degrees all year round whereas the conventional home was set at 65 degrees in the winter and 75 degrees during the summer.
-The geothermal model also was open every weekend for open house and included additional appliances such as a computer, refrigerator, range, washer dryer, lamps and lights that had to be adjusted for.
+A few key differences were that the Geothermal Home was set at a constant 70 degrees all year round whereas the Conventional Home was set at 65 degrees in the winter and 75 degrees during the summer.
+The Geothermal Home also was open every weekend for open house and included additional appliances such as a computer, refrigerator, range, washer dryer, lamps and lights that had to be adjusted for.

-The total Natural Gas savings for one year on the geothermal system were $704.24
+The total Natural Gas savings for one year on the Geothermal Home was $704.24

-The savings on the Belman geothermal model would have been even larger had the homes been maintained at the same temperature.
-One can only speculate on the the savings but $900 or more per year is not out of the question.
+(The savings on the Geothermal Home would have been even larger had the homes been maintained at the same temperature.
+One can only speculate on the the savings, but $900 or more per year is not out of the question.)

-Average Natural Gas Prices in the United States Between 1999 and 2008, the national annual average residential natural gas price more than doubled, from $6.69 per thousand cubic feet (Mcf) to $13.68 per Mcf.
+In the United States between 1999 and 2008, the national annual average residential natural gas price more than doubled, from $6.69 per thousand cubic feet (Mcf) to $13.68 per Mcf.
 The national average price of natural gas is only part of the story, as the prices in individual States can differ greatly.
-Source: US Energy Information Administration
+Source: U.S. Energy Information Administration.

 If you would like more information please contact me and I would be happy to share the power point presentation will all the numbers and breakdowns.
 In summation, I can honestly say that Geothermal heating and cooling does actually work, and will pay itself off in a rather short period of time.
 In addition to all the savings you are also treated with a more consistant enviornment inside the home as well as knowing that you reduced your carbon footprint by not consuming as much fossil fuel.